Components, available as an experimental

 Properties

-Properties allow you to expose content settings (such as text, links, icons, images, etc.) for each instance.
+Properties allow you to expose content settings for each instance.

-Lets create some properties so each Card instance on our website can have a unique title and image.
+Lets create some properties so each Card instance on our website can have its own unique card title and image.

 There’s a simple, two-step process of (1) creating and (2) connecting properties.